enkidevs/curriculum/zapier/introduction/what-is-zapier/zapier-common-terminology.md

 ---
 ## Content

-The first step is getting used to some of the terms that you will see.
+Now, let's introduce some of the terms that you'll see.
 Here is a list to help you get started[1].

 ### Zap
   - this refers to the automated workflow that connects apps and services